LuCeHe/lucehe.github.io/_posts/2021-10-8-howtowrite.md

 revision.
 It's not only about the edits, the grammar, spelling: it applies to the flow of ideas.

 There's no way you will write a good paper on the first try, even having written hundreds of articles like she has.
-And it RRR applies to everybody, not only at the beginning of your career.
+And RRR applies to everybody, not only at the beginning of your career.
 So, be patient.
 And interesting observation, RRR applies importantly to self revisions: it's not enough to readjust it once, and send it to a collegue for an advice, you have to revise it many times yourself before asking for an opinion.